Tell the USDA Investments in Organic and Regenerative Agriculture Will Help Address the Climate Crisis

 The U.S. Department of Agriculture (USDA) is now requesting input on agricultural solutions to climate change through this open docket.

-We know that organic and regenerative farmers use the kind of holistic, systems-based practices necessary to limit greenhouse gas (GhG) emissions, sequester carbon, and mitigate the damaging effects of increasingly severe weather.
-Certified organic agriculture has a 20-year track record as the only USDA-accredited, voluntary, system-based approach to ecological agriculture that has soil health at its foundation and limits outside inputs that contribute to GhG emissions.
+We know that organic and regenerative farmers use the kind of holistic, systems-based practices necessary to limit greenhouse gas (GHG) emissions, sequester carbon, and mitigate the damaging effects of increasingly severe weather.
+Certified organic agriculture has a 20-year track record as the only USDA-accredited, voluntary, system-based approach to ecological agriculture that has soil health at its foundation and limits outside inputs that contribute to GHG emissions.

 As sustainable farmers and organic advocates, this is our opportunity to support organic and regenerative agriculture solutions to the climate crisis, share their benefits, and shape the USDA’s climate agenda for years to come.